 The Iraqi invasion of Kuwait on August 2, 1990 changed the battalion’s plans for an Okinawa deployment.
 In late August, FIVE’s Air Detachment deployed to NAS Jubal, Saudi Arabia.
 Over the next two months, the rest of the battalion’s personnel and equipment would follow.
 NMCB FIVE provided critical construction support to the 1st Marine Expeditionary Force (IMEF) during both Operations Desert Shield and Desert Storm.
 January through March, 1991, saw the battalion split into two groups.
 About half remained at Jubal Naval Air Station to continue construction projects in that area while the other half, approximately 300 Seabees, re-deployed to Kuwait to provide construction support for the U.S. Marines liberating Kuwait from the Iraqi regime.

 In October 1993, while in homeport, NMCB FIVE provided disaster recovery relief in the aftermath of the Ventura County fires by assisting firefighters and building a “Bailey” bridge for the city of Malibu.
-Only a few months later, on January 11, 1994, “The Professionals” were called upon to provide assistance to the Southern California earthquake victims following the 8.6 trembler that devastated the area.
+Only a few months later, on January 11, 1994, "The Professionals" were called upon to provide assistance to the Southern California earthquake victims following the 8.6 magnitude earthquake that devastated the area.
 A total of 32 water buffaloes, 2000-gallon tanks on trailers, were sent into the neighborhoods of Simi Valley to provide potable water to its residents.

 In April 1994, NMCB FIVE made history once again with the arrival of the first female to serve with a Naval Mobile Construction Battalion- Builder Chief Petty Officer Cheryl D. Hundley.